kimabrandt/vim-presence/README.md

 ### g:presence_marks

-This global variable controls which global marks are tracked and saved in a session-file, and restored when loading the session-file.
+This global variable controls which global marks are being saved in a session-file, and cleared (when [presence_clear](#gpresence_clear) is used) and restored when loading the session-file.

 ```vim
 let g:presence_marks = "JKLHGFDSA" " home row keys (qwerty-layout)